 BA Art History and German

 Year of entry: 2022

 - View tabs

 Course unit details:

 |Available as a free choice unit?||Yes|

-What do violent histories of colonial subjection tell us about ongoing struggles for and against globalization?
-This lecture-based course examines how artists, and visual art creators make sense of the complex phenomenon of globalization in South Asia in the twentieth and twenty-first centuries.
-It explores how art has become a tool for political expediency, reflection and intense scrutiny.
-We look at how artists contribute to, disrupt, or subvert discourses and practices, and place their contributions in political, social and economic contexts.
-Specifically, we analyze art produced from the 1980s, a period of economic and societal liberalization, when former colonial countries opened to the world after experiences of Third World utopianism.
-This was a time of self-criticism and re-appraisal, when artists felt that nationalism had fundamentally constrained their practice.
-Moreover, they confronted new threats posed by the surge of corporate monopolies, the growth of the militant right and challenges to secularism posed by fundamentalism.
-The tensions between the modern powerhouse economy, manual forms of labour, and environmental exploitation became focal points of analysis, with artists engaging critically with their predecessors.
+What do histories of colonial subjection and resistance tell us about ongoing struggles for and against modernisation?
+This seminar-based course examines how artists make sense of the complex phenomenon of colonialism with a focus on South Asia in the twentieth and twenty-first centuries.
+It explores how art has become a tool for political expediency, reflection, and intense scrutiny.
+We look at how artists contribute to, disrupt, or subvert political discourses and practices, and place their contributions in social, environmental, and feminist contexts.
+From the 1980s a period of economic and societal liberalisation ensued, when India opened to the world after experiences of Third World utopianism.
+This was a time of self-criticism: artists felt that nationalism had fundamentally constrained their practice.
+Moreover, they confronted new threats posed by the surge of corporate monopolies, the growth of the militant far-right, and challenges to secularism posed by fundamentalism.
+The tensions between the modern powerhouse economy, manual forms of labour and environmental exploitation became focal points of analysis, with artists engaging critically with their predecessors.

 The course enables students to comprehend the development of art practice in relation to questions of agency, intervention and critique in the context of the challenges posed by globalisation in the twentieth and twenty-first centuries.
 Students will learn how to make sense of definitions of the ‘political’ by evaluating and comparing theories whilst being exposed to a variety of forms of assessment.